 Do you have these job titles on your payroll, or do you hire third-party contractors to do these jobs?

 Unsure of whether your hemp and/or CBD development activities qualify?
 The innovations your company has been working on may be eligible for significant tax breaks.
-Strike Tax Advisory employs tax experts with years of experience in R&D tax credits, and working with Cannabis, Hemp, and CBD businesses.
-At Strike, we work on a success-based fee structure, enabling businesses in the Hemp and CBD industries to claim R&D credits/refunds without any out-of-pocket costs.
+Strike Tax Advisory employs tax experts with years of experience in R&D tax credits, and specifically with hemp tax credits.
+At Strike, we work on a success-based fee structure, enabling businesses in the Hemp and CBD industries to claim credits/refunds without any out-of-pocket costs.
 We offer complete audit protection and a money-back guarantee.
-Use our R&D Tax Calculator to estimate your potential benefit, and partner with Strike to claim your tax credits with no up-front costs.
+Use our R&D Tax Calculator to estimate your potential credits claimed, and partner with Strike with no up-front costs.
 Contact one of our experts today.

 Amount of cannabinoid product development expenses that typically qualify